-We seek to acquire properties throughout the United States that have locations, demographics and other investment attributes that we believe to be attractive.
+We seek to acquire properties throughout the U.S. that have locations, demographics and other investment attributes that we believe to be attractive.
 We believe that long-term leases provide a predictable income stream over the term of the lease, making fluctuations in market rental rates and in real estate values less significant to achieving our overall investment objectives.
 Our primary objective is to acquire single-tenant properties, and in particular, industrial properties, that are subject to long-term net leases that include periodic contractual rental increases or rent increases based on increases in the consumer price index.
 Periodic contractual rental increases provide reliable increases in future rent payments and rent increases based on the consumer price index provide protection against inflation.
 Historically, long-term leases have made it easier for us to obtain longer-term, fixed-rate mortgage financing with principal amortization, thereby moderating the interest rate risk associated with financing or refinancing our property portfolio and reducing the outstanding principal balance over time.
 We have, however, acquired properties, and may continue to acquire properties, that are subject to short-term leases when we believe that such properties represent a favorable opportunity for generating additional income from its re-lease or has significant residual value.
-Although we are focused on acquiring single-tenant properties subject to net leases, we also consider investments in, among other things, (i) properties that can be re-positioned or re-developed, and (ii) community shopping centers anchored by national or regional tenants.